vishvAsa/notes/history/paganology/Aryan/indo-iranian/indo-aryan/v1/aklUjkaraH/Pandita_and_pandits_in_history.md

 > tasmad brāhmaṇaḥ paṇḍityam nirvidya bālyena tiṣṭhāset. bālyam ca paṇḍityam ca nirvidyātha munih. amaunaṁ ca maunaṁ ca nirvidyātha brāhmaṇaḥ 11 (Brhadaranyaka 3.5.1 = Satapathabrāhmaṇa 14.6.4.1)

 - 10 Like many early Upanisadic passages, the following passages can be translated variously.
 The intended meaning is not always so clear as to enable us to reject certain other translational possibilities with absolute certainty.
 I have tried to render the passages by taking the context into consideration and by consulting the better of the translations accessible in print, but I will not take up space by giving explanations of why I set certain translations aside.
 Olivelle 1998 contains succinct accounts of the variations,
 - 11 A variant paṇḍitah is found for this word in the Mädhyamdina recension.
 Although editors have generally preferred brāhmaṇah, probably as a lectio difficilior and as a reading accepted in the earliest available commentary, namely Samnkara's, it should be noted that the structure of the passage favours paṇḍitah.
-The passage clearly advises that pāndirya should give way to bālya.
+The passage clearly advises that pānditya should give way to bālya.
 Therefore, paṇḍita should be the presumed starting point.
 Also, since to be a brāhmaṇa, a truly spiritual person, is envisaged as the outcome, brāhmaṇa should not be the starting point.
 One can, of course, accommodate brāhmaṇah as a reading in the first sentence by taking it to mean "brāhmaṇa in the worldly or conventional sense of the word, a person expected to pursue knowledge and spiritual progress".
-However, there is no indication in the passage or its context to the effect that we should think of a lower brāhmaṇa initially and then of a higher or truc brāhmaṇa.
-It is possible that brāhmaṇah paṇḍitah paṇḍityam... was the older reading, that some redundancy was perceived in the phrase brāhmaṇah paṇḍitah (a brāhmaṇa was generally a paṇḍita, and vice versa) and that while the Mādhyamdina recension eliminated the redundancy by dropping brāhmaṇah, the Kānva achieved the same re sult by dropping paṇḍitah.
-Samkara, in his commentary on the Bshadāranyaka, takes even the first brahmanah as standing for brahmavit, the higher or true brāhmaṇa, and consequently interprets the key words of the remaining sentences very differently from the way I have interpreted them: paṇḍitya as ātma-vijñāna "knowledge of the true self", nirvidya as nihsesam vid itva "having known thoroughly", balyena as jñāna-bala-bhāvena "with the strength of the knowledge (of the true self, which knowledge transcends the ordinary means-and result relationship)", mauna as anātmapratyayatiraskaranasya paryavasānam phalam ""the culmination resulting from excluding the experience of things that are not the true self".
-While this interpretation is consistent in itself, it involves importation of a num ber of ideas not specifically stated in the context and assignment of an unusual meaning to nir+vid.
+However, there is no indication in the passage or its context to the effect that we should think of a lower brāhmaṇa initially and then of a higher or true brāhmaṇa.
+It is possible that brāhmaṇah paṇḍitah paṇḍityam... was the older reading, that some redundancy was perceived in the phrase brāhmaṇah paṇḍitah (a brāhmaṇa was generally a paṇḍita, and vice versa) and that while the Mādhyamdina recension eliminated the redundancy by dropping brāhmaṇah, the Kānva achieved the same result by dropping paṇḍitah.
+Samkara, in his commentary on the Br̥hadāraṇyaka, takes even the first brāhmaṇaḥ as standing for brahmavit, the higher or true brāhmaṇa, and consequently interprets the key words of the remaining sentences very differently from the way I have interpreted them: pāṇḍitya as ātma-vijñāna "knowledge of the true self", nirvidya as nihsesam vid itva "having known thoroughly", bālyena as jñāna-bala-bhāvena "with the strength of the knowledge (of the true self, which knowledge transcends the ordinary means-and result relationship)", mauna as anātma-pratyaya-tiraskāraṇasya paryavasānam phalam ""the culmination resulting from excluding the experience of things that are not the true self".
+While this interpretation is consistent in itself, it involves importation of a number of ideas not specifically stated in the context and assignment of an unusual meaning to nir+vid.

-LE
-J
-TT
-YVE
-2T
-TR
-TTTT
-L
-+
-Ashok Aklujkar
-II
-12
-I
-"Therefore, a brāhmaṇa (or paṇḍita; note 11), becoming disinterested in the state of a paṇḍita, should aspire to abide in a child's (sim ple, nondiscriminating) state.
-Further, having become disinterested in both the state of a child and the state of a paṇḍita (i.e., when he is consciously cultivating neither state), she becomes) a person given to silence (or quietening of the mind).
-Then, becoming disinterested in both silence and its opposite (i.e., when he is consciously cultivating neither the quietening nor the activațing of the mind), she becomes) a
+"Therefore, a brāhmaṇa (or paṇḍita; note 11), becoming disinterested in the state of a paṇḍita, should aspire to abide in a child's (simple, nondiscriminating) state.
+Further, having become disinterested in both the state of a child and the state of a paṇḍita (i.e., when he is consciously cultivating neither state), [he becomes] a person given to silence (or quietening of the mind).
+Then, becoming disinterested in both silence and its opposite (i.e., when he is consciously cultivating neither the quietening nor the activațing of the mind), [he becomes] a [true] Brāhmaṇa."
-[true] Brāhmaṇa."

 Here the direct contrast with the state of a child and the indirect contrast with the state of a muni (a meditative person or sage) indicates that the paṇḍita envisaged in the statement is one who is capable of and involved in judgmental knowledge.
 This inference is further supported by the larger context of the statement.
-That context speaks of esanās "worldly aspir ations", which invariably involve judgment about what is good and what is bad, based on acquisition and analysis of much information. tot
+That context speaks of eṣaṇās "worldly aspirations", which invariably involve judgment about what is good and what is bad, based on acquisition and analysis of much information.

-FEL
-11
-TT
-wa
-JT
-LIU
-FELIZ
-JI
-I
-2
-P
-TITT
-2
-Z
-TT
-1
-.
-CDTI
-DY
-GU
-L
-s
-LDP
-TT
-LTL
-ALPH
-2 ELIT
-TITL
-TT 1
-21
-ILLE
-TE/
-TUL
-PET
+> atha ya icched duhitā me paṇḍită jāyeta, sarvam ayur iyād iti, tilaudanam pācayitvā sarpiş-mantam asnīyātām.
+Išvarau janayitavai.
+>
+> atha ya icchet putro me paṇḍito vigītah samitimgamaḥ śuśrușitām vācam bhäsitā jāyeta, sarvān vedän anubruvīta, sarvam āyur iyād iti, māmsaudanam păcayitvā sarpişmantam aśnīyātām. īśvarau janayitavai // (Brhadāraṇyaka 6.4.17-18 = Satapathabrāhmaṇa 14.9.4.16-17)
+>
-atha ya icched duhitā me paṇḍită jāyeta, sarvam ayur iyād iti, tilauda nam pācuyitvā sarpişmantam asnīyātām.
-Išvarau janayitavai. atha ya icchet putro me paṇḍito vigītah samitimgaman suśrușitām vācam bhäsitā jāveta, sarvan vedän anubruvīta sarvam āyur iyād iti, mām saudanam păcayitvā sarpişmantam aśnīyātām. īśvarau janayitavai // (Brhadāranyaka 6.4.17-18 = Satapathabrāhmaṇa 14.9.4.16-17) “Now, one who wishes that a daughter be born to him who would be a paṇḍita and who would live a full span of life, should, having got rice with sesame seeds cooked, eat (that rice)—he and his wife should eat that rice along with clarified butter.
+> “Now, one who wishes that a daughter be born to him who would be a paṇḍita and who would live a full span of life, should, having got rice with sesame seeds cooked, eat (that rice)—he and his wife should eat that rice along with clarified butter.
 (He and his wife are then) able to give birth to (such a daughter).
+>
-Now, one who wishes that a son be born to him who would be a paṇḍita, who would be variously praised, 12 who would be admitted to councils, 3 who would be a speaker of words (that others) would like to hear, who would recite all the Vedas (and] who would live a full span of life, should, having got rice with meat cooked, eat (that sice)—he and his wife should eat that rice--along with clarified butter, 14 (He and his wife are then able to give birth to (such a son)."
+> Now, one who wishes that a son be born to him who would be a paṇḍita, who would be variously praised, 12 who would be admitted to councils, 3 who would be a speaker of words (that others) would like to hear, who would recite all the Vedas (and] who would live a full span of life, should, having got rice with meat cooked, eat (that sice)—he and his wife should eat that rice--along with clarified butter, 14 (He and his wife are then able to give birth to (such a son)."

--
-T
-1
-T
-HI
-2
-.
-!
+- 12 That is, praised for many reasons or in diverse manners.
+Another possible translation: "especially praised, praised distinctively over and above the others".
+- 13 Literally, "one who would go to councils--attend council meetings“.
+The connotation could be, as Samkara's parapbrase with pragalbha suggests, of boldness or of not being shy with respect to public speaking.
+- 14 This may not mean that clarified butter be mixed with the rice prepared—be a part of the same morsel.
+In some parts of India milk products are not mixed with meat dishes.

 Quick grasp, distinction in expressing thoughts, and sense of what is proper in society and the assemblies are evidently seen in the preceding citation as qualities one can expect from a paṇḍita.
-Thus, intelligence and discretion
-LY
-.
-LT
-1.
-LLUT
-LT
-YIL
-1
-1
-12 That is, praised for many reasons or in diverse manners.
-Another possible translation:
-"especially praised, praised distinctively over and above the others".
-13 Literally, "one who would go to councils--attend council meetings“.
-The connotation could be, as Samkara's parapbrase with pragalbha suggests, of boldness or of not being shy with respect to public speaking.
-14 This may not mean that clarified butter be mixed with the rice prepared—be a part of the same morsel.
-In some parts of India milk products are not mixed with meat dishes. paṇḍita and paṇḍits in History
-23
-S.
-LP
-TIT
-11
-1
-1
-must have been viewed as parts of the meaning of paṇḍita.
-The passage pre scribes two different rice preparations and connects a public profile with the paṇḍita status of only the son.
-Therefore, a difference between the under standing of a daughter as paṇḍitā and the understanding of a son as paṇḍita is likely to have existed.
-But, there is no indication that the difference per tained to intelligence or judgment.is sa grāmăd grāmam prcchan paṇḍito medhävi gandhärān evopasam padyeta. evam evehācāryavān puruṣo veda // (Chandogya 6.14.2) **That one (the man released away from Gandhāra, his place of res idence), inquiring in one community after another, 6 being paṇḍita, [and] retentive (of the information given to him), will approach Gan dhāra itself.
+Thus, intelligence and discretion must have been viewed as parts of the meaning of paṇḍita.
+The passage prescribes two different rice preparations and connects a public profile with the paṇḍita status of only the son.
+Therefore, a difference between the understanding of a daughter as paṇḍitā and the understanding of a son as paṇḍita is likely to have existed.
+But, there is no indication that the difference pertained to intelligence or judgment.

+> sa grāmăd grāmam prcchan paṇḍito medhävi gandhärān evopasaṁpadyeta. evam evehācāryavān puruṣo veda // (Chandogya 6.14.2)
+>
+> "That one (the man released away from Gandhāra, his place of residence), inquiring in one community after another, 6 being paṇḍita, [and] retentive (of the information given to him), will approach Gandhāra itself.
 Exactly thus does in this world a person having (the benefit of) a teacher come to know who he really is)."
+>

 The juxtaposition of paṇḍita with medhāvin "one with a retentive faculty of the mind" is especially worth noting in this last passage.
 In it, the person concerned is assumed to be intelligent enough to inquire properly or in an informed way (with a clarification of what has happened to him, where he wishes to go etc.) and to understand the advice given to him.17 In other words, resourcefulness and ability to see through a situation reasonably quickly are most likely to be the qualities the author of the passage had at the back of his mind when he used the word paṇḍita.

-That the meaning component "intelligence" implicit in paṇḍita was neu tral as to which kind of knowledge it would lead to, academic or spiritual, and could easily be associated with spiritual knowledge is borne out by the following Bhagavadgītā statements: gatāsün agatāsūms ca nănușocanti paṇḍitäh/ (2.11cd): "The paṇḍitas do not mourn either the dead or the living." yasya sarve samārambhāḥ kamasamkalpavarjitāḥ/ jñänägnidagdhakarmánam tam āhuh paṇḍitam budhah // (4.19): "The knowledgeable ones call him a paṇḍita whose undertakings are in their entirety free from desire and purpose and whose actions have been burnt up in the fire of knowledge."
+That the meaning component "intelligence" implicit in paṇḍita was neutral as to which kind of knowledge it would lead to, academic or spiritual, and could easily be associated with spiritual knowledge is borne out by the following Bhagavadgītā statements:

--
--
-GL.
-.
-V
--
-—
-..
-V
-LIL
-TE
-L
-G
-JIST
-T
-ci.
-. . ...-.-.
-. .
-.
-.
+> gatāsün agatāsūms ca nănușocanti paṇḍitäh/ (2.11cd):
+>
+> "The paṇḍitas do not mourn either the dead or the living."
+> yasya sarve samārambhāḥ kāmasamkalpavarjitāḥ/
+> jñänägni-dagdha-karmánam tam āhuh paṇḍitam budhah // (4.19):
+>
+> "The knowledgeable ones call him a paṇḍita whose undertakings are in their entirety free from desire and purpose and whose actions have been burnt up in the fire of knowledge."

-15 Commentator Samkara's clarification of how a daughter could be viewed as paṇḍitais: duhituh paṇḍityam grha-tantra-visayam eva, vede 'nadhikārät *A daughter's being a paṇḍita is possible only with respect to the technique of (running a) household, since she would be ineligible to study the Veda".
+- 15 Commentator Samkara's clarification of how a daughter could be viewed as paṇḍita is: duhituh paṇḍityaṁ grha-tantra-visayam eva, vede 'nadhikārät.
+"A daughter's being a paṇḍita is possible only with respect to the technique of (running a) household, since she would be ineligible to study the Veda".
 The state of affairs articulated by Samkara may or may not go back to the Vedic times.
-16 Alternatively, the phrase could mean "inquiring in the earlier community he encounters what the next village in the direction of his destination would be".
-17 Samkara paraphrases paṇḍitah with upadeśavan "one who possesses--holds on to the instructions" and medhavi with paropadista-grāma-praveśa-mārgāva dhārana-samarthan "capable of understanding the way of entering (his own) village/community—the way taught by others".
+- 16 Alternatively, the phrase could mean "inquiring in the earlier community he encounters what the next village in the direction of his destination would be".
+- 17 Samkara paraphrases paṇḍitah with upadeśavan "one who possesses--holds on to the instructions" and medhavi with paropadista-grāma-praveśa-mārgāva dhārana-samarthan "capable of understanding the way of entering (his own) village/community—the way taught by others".
 This is a reversal of the meanings I have assigned to the two words, but it too retains the distinction of meanings.
--- -
-L
-·
-.
---
--
--
--
-24
-Ashok Aklujkar
-T1
-LL
-2
-THI

 samkhya-yogau prthag bālāh pravadanti, na paṇḍirāh / (5.4ab): "Only the simpletons put forward the view that Samkhya and Yoga are separate, not the paṇḍitas." vidyā-vinaya-sampanne brähmane gavi hastini/ suni caiva svapäke ca paṇḍitäh samadarsinah// (5.18): *The paṇḍitas see the same thing in a Brahmin endowed with wisdom and education, in a cow, in an elephant, in a dog and in a person eating the most polluting food."]
 TU
 IC